bdtinc/openvino-verify/README.txt

 $ python launcher.py

-By default, launcher will run a default set of the files the ov-test subdirectory and run it once for each available OpenVINO-visible device on your machine.
+By default, launcher will run a default set of the test files in the ov-test subdirectory once for each available OpenVINO-visible device on your machine.
 As it runs it will produce a table showing you the results of each test.
 When it is finished a test_results json file will be produced to save the results of your tests.

 There are a few options to select tests to be run.
 --full will run the full set of tests located in the test directory